mahir863/Hospitality-Performance-and-Revenue-Insights/README.md

 * Channel Analysis (Bar & Line Chart): Realisation % and ADR across booking platforms to identify high-performing channels

+* Realization: Utilized Room Nights/ Booked Room Nights
+* Booked Room nights are URN + No show + Cancelled Rooms and URN is out of total rooms how many were utilized or used

 Business Impact & Insights

 * Enabled end-to-end performance visibility across cities and properties, reducing manual reporting effort